-Tipping in Paris
+Tipping In Paris

 Paris is one of the most popular international travel destinations, with 38 million people visiting the greater Paris region every year.
 Surprisingly, only around half stay overnight in Paris.
 Many people visiting Paris are visiting for the first time and aren’t sure whether they should tip in Paris or not.
-This article will help understand the French tipping culture and learn how much to tip in Paris.
+This article will help you understand the French tipping culture and learn how much to tip in Paris.

 Do You Tip In Paris?